degreepath/catalog-differ/over-time-md/nursing.req.md

 assistant (CNA).
-Students will need to provide documentation of Minnesota Department of Health (MDH) Nursing Assistant registration after successful completion of a Certified Nursing Assistant/Nursing Assistant Registered program prior to beginning the nursing program.
+Students will need to provide documentation of Minnesota Department of Health (MDH) Nursing Assistant registration after successful completion of a Certified Nursing Assistant/Nursing Assistant Registered program prior to beginning NURS 211.
 Students must meet all college requirements for graduation, as well as complete eight prerequisite courses.

-Prerequisite Courses (to be completed before beginning Level III nursing courses)  |
+Prerequisite Courses (to be completed before beginning nursing courses numbered 3XX)  |
 ---|---
 BIO 143  |  Human Anatomy and Physiology: Cells and Tissues  |  1.00
-BIO 231  |  Microbiology  |  1.00
 BIO 243  |  Human Anatomy and Physiology: Organs and Organ Systems  |  1.00
 ID 110  |  Interprofessional Education: Exploration in Healthcare  |  1.00
 ID 210  |  Pathopharmacology  |  1.00
 PSYCH 125  |  Principles of Psychology  |  1.00
 PSYCH 241  |  Developmental Psychology  |  1.00
+Select one of the following:  |
+BIO 121  |  Biological Science: Issues in Biology  |  1.00
+BIO 231  |  Microbiology  |  1.00
 Select one of the following:  |  1.00

 SOAN 121